Excessive body fat is a major health problem that many people face in today’s world.

 The 12-week study brought together 144 obese subjects from Japan who were separated into 3 groups.
 One group was given 1 tablespoon of vinegar per day while the other one was provided with 2 tablespoons.
 A third group was put on a placebo drink with no vinegar.

-On top of that, the participants from all the three groups were required to restrict their alcohol consumption.
+On top of that, the participants from all three groups were required to restrict their alcohol consumption.
 That said, they were allowed to follow their usual diet and activity.

 In the end, the following observations were made: